TophatSynth/grimdark_fantasy_land/Home.md

 ---
 ## BoomerNoiza's Notes:

+> [!WARNING|no-t] Title
+> The "Publish"-Frontmatter is used for Quartz-publishing shenanigans

 - [x] Moved the Map to its correct Note and created a bunch of blank notes by accident.
 - [x] Continued obsessing over the Wardens